The Very Best Oven Baked Chicken Breast

 Make the chicken seasoning by whisking together the smoked paprika, chili powder, cayenne, brown sugar, garlic powder, onion powder, salt and pepper.

-- Place the chicken breasts in a plastic zip top bag and then pour the seasoning over the chicken breasts.
+Place the chicken breasts in a plastic zip top bag and then pour the seasoning over the chicken breasts.
 Seal the bag.
 Shake to coat.

 Store the chicken in the refrigerator for 30 minutes or up to 24 hours.
 (A great meal prep tip!)
 You can even FREEZE the chicken breasts at this point to make things even easier in the future.

 When you’re ready to cook, remove the chicken from the bag and place on a baking sheet lined with foil or in a baking dish.

 What temperature to bake Chicken Breasts?